Welcome

 This article has covered the following key knowledge points:

-• Necessity is a defense to intentional torts involving property.
+• Necessity is a defense to intentional torts involving property, particularly trespass to land, trespass to chattels, and conversion.

-• Public necessity protects actions taken to avert imminent harm to the community.
+• Public necessity protects actions taken to avert imminent harm to the community or a substantial number of people.

-• Private necessity protects actions taken to prevent harm to oneself or a small group.
+• Private necessity protects actions taken to prevent serious harm to oneself, one’s property, or a limited number of persons.

-• Necessity does not apply to intentional torts against persons (e.g., battery).
+• Necessity does not apply to intentional torts against persons such as battery; separate defenses (e.g., self-defense, defense of others) govern those situations.

 Key Terms and Concepts